Collegiate Church of St Mary

 Hill Close Gardens, Bread & Meat Close, Warwick CV34 6HF.
 Tel.
 01926 493339.

-This delightful network of individual Victorian gardens, separated by high hedges, has recently been restored using Heritage Lottery funding.
+This delightful network of individual Victorian gardens, separated by high hedges, has been restored using Heritage Lottery funding.
 Delightful summerhouses, gnarled old fruit trees, and heritage flowers and vegetables welcome the visitor to this tranquil spot.
 Buy plants and historic varieties of fruit and vegetables in season.
-Enjoy tea, coffee and cake in the new "sustainable" visitor centre.
+Enjoy tea, coffee and cake in the "sustainable" visitor centre.
 View the changing displays.
 Gifts for sale.
+Venue hire available

 Cafe Open Sat, Sun and Bank Holiday Monday